Skip Navigation

 It's recommended to introduce highly allergenic foods by 12 months for all babies.

-3. How to introduce food allergens?
+3. How to introduce food allergens

 Eating it is the best way.
 Start with very small amounts and prepare it in a way that is easy to ingest.
 Dr. Love recommends checking with your pediatrician to make sure an infant can swallow the type of texture of the food you’re introducing.

-“I like to take about a teaspoon to 2 teaspoons of peanut butter, warm it up and thin it out, and then I mix it in with a fruit puree that the patient has already tolerated, like applesauce,” says Dr. Love.
+“I like to take about a teaspoon to 2 teaspoons of peanut butter, warm it up and thin it out, and then I mix it in with a fruit puree that the child has already tolerated, like applesauce,” says Dr. Love.

 She recommends doing this first thing in the morning to monitor for any rashes or reactions.
 Wait 10 minutes and if nothing happens, give them a little more.